ahmedkadd/mindfully/README.md

 # Mindfully
-A Firefox extension to promote mindful web browsing
+An extension to promote mindful web browsing